Your accounting certification guide: How to choose the right option

 Certified Public Accountant (CPA)

 If you want to carve out a living as an accountant, this is the very first accounting certification that you’re going to want to get.
 Every single public accountant needs to pass the CPA exam and get their hands on a CPA license.
+It would be beneficial to look online for CPA sales to help get a better understanding of how experienced CPA brokers work, and help you work out if it is the right fit for your talents and skills.

 This might lead you to believe that obtaining a CPA accounting certification is easy.
 But this couldn’t be further from the truth!
 There are lots of requirements that you’ll need to fulfill prior to earning your CPA.